CT-Data-Haven/ctdoh/notebooks/hh_desiring_housing.md

 ### Race breakdowns

-Considering race/ethnicity of head of household.
+In the charts below, I’m considering race/ethnicity of head of household.
 Statewide, a quarter of all households headed by a Black or Latino person are very low income, earning less than 30% of the county household median income, compared to just over a tenth of households headed by a white person.
 Some variation exists by county.
 In the three largest counties, half of white households are high income.

-**What else do I want to do with this?
-Could use pivot the data… share of race by income band rather than share of income band by race.
+**Other thoughts for later: Should pivot the data… share of race by income band rather than share of income band by race.
 We have lots of cost burden by race data elsewhere, could pull something in from HER.
-I hesitate to divide it up too much more than this.**
+I hesitate to divide it up too much more than this, so more of an equity implication than an analysis crosstab.**

 ![](hh_desiring_housing_files/figure-gfm/hh%20by%20inc%20band%20by%20race%20bar%20charts-1.png)<!-- -->

-**Add disability flag and do like pct of hh in each income band (statewide) with a disabled person living there.
-Break it down by disability type?**
+**Redo disability flags**

 ### Jobs held by household occupants